rymiller16/Machine-Learning-CS6350/Decision Tree/README.txt

 the fit function on data wishing to be analyzed.
 Note, the inputs to the fit function are the raw data without labels, the data labels, and a flags array.
 The flags array is an array of size equal to the number of features in the data being analyzed, where a 0 is placed in elements where the feature is non-numerical and a 1 where the feature is numerical.
 Use the predict function to predict outcomes on the "X" data in question.
-Located in the folder is also a "get_prediction_accuracy" function that can be used to compare outcomes of the ID3 algorithm against the labels of the raw data.

 To use the ID3 class with the algorithms for homework 2 - AdaBoost and Bagged Trees, utilize the "ID3_class_weights" class which supports weighted examples.